usmqe/usmqe-setup/README.rst

 deployment, but for other tasks which QE team needed to automate, eg.:

-* ``qe_server.yml`` playbook automates deployment of QE Server machine, where `usm qe integration tests`_ are installed and executed/managed from
+* ``qe_server.yml`` playbook automates deployment of QE Server machine, where `usm qe system tests`_ are installed and executed/managed from
 * ``qe_evidence*.yml`` playbooks automate log/evidence gathering process